 While you don’t need a college degree to become a real estate agent in Massachusetts, you must complete a state-specific licensing process.
-To be eligible, you must be at least 18 years old, have a valid Social Security number or a tax ID number, and you must have three people who are not your relatives who can vouch for your character.
+To be eligible, you must:

 Before choosing a Massachusetts real estate school for your prelicensing courses, make sure it’s authorized by the state.
 All of the schools on this list are required to cover the same material.
-To help you narrow down your search, we developed a buyer’s guide of the 5 Best Online Massachusetts Real Estate Schools.
-Here are some of the topics you’ll cover:
+Here are some of the topics you’ll cover to help you better understand the financial and legal aspects of homebuying and selling in Massachusetts:

 • Property rights